GAMS-dev/gamspy/docs/index.rst

         ^^^

-        The user guide provides in-depth information on the concepts of GAMSPy with useful background information and explanation.
+        The user guide provides in-depth information on the concepts of GAMSPy with useful background information and explanations.

         +++